gearpump/gearpump/docs/contents/dev/dev-connectors.md

 2. a helper class to easy the usage in a DSL

 ### Implement your own `DataSource`
-You need to implement a class derived from `org.apache.gearpump.streaming.transaction.api.TimeReplayableSource`.
+You need to implement a class derived from `io.gearpump.streaming.transaction.api.TimeReplayableSource`.

 ### Implement DSL helper (Optional)
 If you would like to have a DSL at hand you may start with this customized stream; it is better if you can implement your own DSL helper.